 - a.
-Formation and monitoring of corporate governance policies, codes of conduct and committees (including the Investment Committee and the Audit and Risk Committee). - b.
-Undertaking an annual performance evaluation of the Board in light of this Charter. - c.
+Formation and monitoring of corporate governance policies, codes of conduct and committees (including the Investment Committee and the Audit & Risk Committee). - b.
+Undertaking an annual performance evaluation of the Board in light of this Charter.
+See Section 2.12 of this Charter for performance evaluation process. - c.
 Reviewing and overseeing internal compliance and legal regulatory compliance.